Last August I was fortunate enough to create a phenomenal memory.

 I am only posting this for posterity.
 I haven’t told friends or some family members cuz...there’s no point and I don’t wanna be one of those “woe is me” martyr types.
 Doesn’t suit me.
 My smile is too nice for that.

 Saturday morning, two weeks ago, my adorable Mom requested we do another driving dry run to my birth hospital so she could reabsorb the lay of the route and land.
 Considering she’s my getaway baby driver, this is not a request to ignore.
-If you know my Mom or have a Mom or your own, you’ve witnessed the dangers, frustrations, and worry of Mom driving.
+If you know my Mom or have a Mom, you’ve witnessed the dangers, frustrations, and worry of Mom Driving.
 It can be a real challenge for all parties involved.
-Moms often utilize backwards routes, attempts to turn only to be somehow thwarted, routinely drive around the block so as to confirm and reconfirm destination certainty, and most Moms express the need for passenger to not sigh, squirm, make a face, or comment on drivers skill... which makes the entire event high risk.
+Moms often utilize backwards routes, attempts to turn only to be somehow thwarted, routinely drive around the block so as to confirm and reconfirm destination certainty, and most Moms express the need for the passenger to not sigh, squirm, make a face, or comment on drivers' skill... which makes the entire event high risk.

-So when Mom expresses a need to re-digest, we encourage a patient slow chew.
+So when Mom expresses a need to re-digest a vehicular situation of importance, we encourage a patient slow chew.

 Furthermore, for the last three ish weeks I’ve had consistently awful rib pain.
 Front, middle back, throbbing.
 It’s kept me up at night, annoyed me in the day, and confused me...
 I’ve iced it, I’ve heated it, I’ve massaged it, and inquired the Googs and my Doc and other preggo ladies for wisdom.
 No avail.